Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Illustration of a dodgy publisherNow, to complicate matters a little, there are publishers out there who charge fees for editing, designing, and marketing the book but are also invested in its commercial success rather than profit from the fees collected alone.
 These are legitimate hybrid publishers, but telling them apart in a sea of vanity presses can be difficult.

 As a rule of thumb, you should immediately be wary when you see the “hybrid publisher” label.
-Be sure to carefully research the company — we have a guide to hybrid publishing that can help you stay vigilant.
+Be sure to research the company carefully — we have a guide to hybrid publishing here to help you stay vigilant.

 Know also that the hybrid publishing model, though it isn’t outright predatory, means that you will have to shoulder much of the financial risks of putting your book out there.
 A hybrid publisher doesn’t have the resources a traditional publisher has, and those limited resources must be shared between several authors.
 Hybrid publishers may not be able to provide you with the best, most tailored services to help you reach your target audience.